petershin/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/re-indexing-modes.md

 {bdg-secondary}`Liferay 7.4 2023.Q4+/GA98+`

-*Re-indexing* is regenerating all or part of the search index that's used for searching, and in some cases displaying, Liferay's content.
+*Re-indexing* is refreshing all or part of the search index that's used for searching, and in some cases displaying, Liferay's content.
 Execute a re-index from the [search administration panel](./search-administration.md) in Global Menu &rarr; Control Panel &rarr; Search &rarr; Index Actions.
 Choose from the 3 available re-indexing modes:

 | Re-Index Mode     | Description                                                                                                     | Avoids Downtime | Supported Actions                                                                                              |
 |:------------------|:----------------------------------------------------------------------------------------------------------------|:----------------|:---------------------------------------------------------------------------------------------------------------|